"Jigs are in 6/8 time, which can take some getting used to if you haven’t flatpicked many jigs or used a lot of triplets in your playing.

 Thank you, Doug!
 What a great resource GuitarNoise.com is, with its free, detailed, informative lessons.

 There are other changes that could be added, also, but you can add them yourself!
-The more I listen to this free fiddle music, the more details I notice.)
+The more I listen to videos of this free fiddle music, the more details I notice.

+Do you have a story or a question about teaching guitar?
+Do you think it is a hard instrument for beginners, or easy?
+What have been your challenges?
 Please note that all comments are moderated, and will not appear until I have approved them.
 Also, IF YOU ARE ASKING FOR MUSIC THAT IS NOT IN THE PUBLIC DOMAIN, YOUR REQUEST WILL BE IGNORED.
 That's pretty much any music written in the last 75 years...